 1) Conditional Generative Adversarial Network: Conditional generative adversarial network (CGAN) is extended from the Generative adversarial network (GAN), which is a novel way of training generative model.
-It contains two "adversarial models": 1) Generative model G for learning data distribution, and 2) Discriminant model D for estimating the probability of an input coming from training dataset instead of G. Both G and D are multi-layer neural networks.
-In G, a nonlinear function $G(z; \theta_g)$ that maps noise distribution $p_z(z)$ into data space is defined for G to learn the distribution of training data x.
-The output of D is a percentage, which is denoted by $D(x; \theta_d)$ represents the probability of an input coming from training dataset instead of G. The optimization problem of a GAN can be formulated as a value function V(G, D) base on a two-player min-max game.
+It contains two "adversarial models": 1) Generative model G for learning data distribution, and 2) Discriminant model G for estimating the probability of an input coming from training dataset instead of G. Both G and G are multi-layer neural networks.
+In G, a nonlinear function $G(z;\theta_g)$ that maps noise distribution G into data space is defined for G to learn the distribution of training data G. The output of G is a percentage, which is denoted by G is a percentage, which is denoted by G in the output of G is a percentage, which is denoted by G in the optimization problem of a GAN can be formulated as a value function G base on a two-player min-max game.

-$$\min{G} \max{D} V(D,G) = E{x \sim p_d(x)} [log D(x)] + \\ E{z \sim p_z(z)} [log(1 - D(G(z)))]$$ (3)
+$$\min{G} \max{D} V(D,G) = E{x \sim p_d(x)}[logD(x)] + E{z \sim p_z(z)}[log(1 - D(G(z)))]$$ (3)